 My saving grace-Brest Friend

-The Brest Friend was without a doubt my saving grace.
+I cannot emphasize this one enough!
+The Brest Friend was without a doubt my saving grace and literally my best friend.
 Until this point I was having to hold Foster the entire time he nursed.
 It took both arms to get him and my breasts in the right place.
 Plus it took him about an hour to nurse, so that meant I was holding him in a static position for that long.
 Even eight pounds seems heavy after a while.
 So, my hands were tied every time I was breastfeeding and I was breastfeeding all. the. time!

 A very sweet friend of mine introduced me to this miracle invention.
 All you do is strap it around your waist and your baby props perfectly on it, so I could actually be hands free if I needed to.
 That meant I could eat, talk on the phone or heck just scratch my nose.